-As Curator of Photographs I am responsible for the acquisition, research and display of photographs in the collection spanning the period from the invention of photography in 1839 up until the present day.
-The Gallery holds over 250,000 original prints and negatives.
-Over the last thirty years or so, I have been responsible, with the help of my department, in making aspects of the collection better known through cataloguing and originating exhibitions and displays.
-A particular interest in rediscovering the work of British and international photographers whose works has been concerned with portraiture, particularly with British subjects, has been central to these activities.
-Although there is no specific photography space in the Gallery, there are changing spaces that become available periodically in which to show the important part photographic portraiture has contributed to British history, life and culture.
+Previously I worked as Curator of Photographs at the National Portrait Gallery from 1978 until 1st January 2014.
+I have been responsible, with the help of the photographs department, in making aspects of the collection better known through cataloguing and originating exhibitions and displays.
+A particular interest was in rediscovering the work of British and international photographers whose works have been concerned with portraiture, particularly with British subjects.
+Although there is currently no specific photography space in the Gallery, there are changing areas in the Gallery that become available periodically in which to show the important part photographic portraiture has contributed to British history, life and culture.

 In 1981 I curated my first major exhibition, Norman Parkinson: 50 Years of Portraits and Fashion, which was shown also in a reduced form in New York at Sotheby’s and at The National Academy of Design.
 Many years of research on the 8,000 plus negatives and prints by Howard Coster resulted in another centenary exhibition in 1985 including a complete listing of his work in the Gallery’s collection.
 Twenty for Today in the same year comprised a survey of 20 contemporary photographers whose work had appeared in the new style journals of the 1980s including the Face, Blitz, Ritz Newspaper and I-D.

 Publications that have required deeper research over less well trod areas have included James Abbe: The Lure of the Limelight (1995), twice republished in larger formats but using my original research, and High Society: Photographs 1897-1914 (1998).
 The latter contained a series of biographies of leading Edwardian photographers that I had first started to explore in Edwardian Women Photographers.